Sexting (dirty talk from the safety of our cell phone) can really reach out and touch someone.

-If you’re a star athlete like Brett Favre, a politician like the aptly named Anthony Weiner or a just a guy with a smart phone, the reaction to private parts going public has made it clear—women don’t find penis photos sexy, no matter how jaw-droppingly impressive the man or member in question might be.
+Whether you’re a New York City mayoral candidate like Anthony Weiner, a star athlete like Brett Favre, or a just some dude with a smartphone, the reaction to private parts going public has made it clear—women don’t find penis photos sexy, no matter how jaw-droppingly impressive the man or member in question might be.

 It's proven by science: While guys seem to be able to ogle pictures of lady-bits all day long, we women require more to put us in the mood.
 In the famous sexuality study known as “The Bonobo Study,” both heterosexual and homosexual women and men were shown various forms of nude videos, from non-sexual exercises done in the buff to same-sex intercourse to even, you guessed it, Bonobo chimpanzees mating.
 And surprisingly enough, whether it was our hairy cousins or humans, the study concluded that, “Women respond primarily to the sexual activities performed by actors, whereas men respond primarily to the gender of the actors.”

 So, although we’ve learned why a trip to Monkey Jungle makes for a great date, we have to wonder: Why is there such a disconnect in what turns the sexes on?

 Men seem to think it is a question of aesthetics.
 Jason*, 30, jokes that his private part “looks like a half eaten creamsicle that fell in the sand.”
 As hilarious as that self-deprecating admission is, no matter how attractive or ugly a guy thinks his penis is, looks do not actually appear to be at the root of why private part pics don’t do the trick for women.